7 Symptoms of Whiplash Syndrome (And How to Treat Them)

 Many people don’t realize how often they use their neck muscles until motion becomes restricted.
 You may find it hard to turn your head while you reverse your car, or you might experience trouble tilting your head to see a laptop screen or television.
 These are common complaints from whiplash patients, but luckily our team can help restore your range of motion.

 Treatment depends on the cause of your motion restriction.
 Your whiplash may have caused disc herniation or other serious issues.
 You may also have swollen muscles or inflamed nerves that make it difficult to move your neck.
 We’ll examine your neck thoroughly during a physical exam and take some imaging tests to get clear answers.
 Once we know more about your condition, we may recommend physical therapy, chiropractic adjustment, laser therapy, or a combination of treatment options.

 Whiplash Symptom #5: Pain in Your Shoulders or Arms

 Whiplash is a condition caused by damage to your neck.
 However, it can also create pain or discomfort in your shoulders or arms.
 This often occurs when an out-of-whack disc in your neck presses against the nerves that run to your shoulders or arms.
 You may also notice discomfort in your skull, scalp, or face.

 If you have arm or shoulder pain, schedule an exam as soon as possible.
+You can go to site to see if you can schedule an exam.
 You may simply have a swollen muscle pressing against your nerves, but if it’s a herniated disc, it requires special care.
 We can perform chiropractic adjustments to get your disc back where it belongs or treat your symptoms with physical therapy.

 Whiplash Symptom #6: Dizziness